Climate change has U.S. fund managers adjusting agriculture investments

 Early estimates of crop and livestock losses from this year’s floods are approaching $1 billion in Nebraska alone, and damages are expected to climb much higher for the region.
 The U.S. Department of Agriculture, meanwhile, has no way to compensate farmers for crops that were damaged when floods overtook their record-high stockpiles of grain.

-“I just don’t know how to value these companies now,” said Brian Terry, a portfolio manager at Hodges Capital in Dallas.
+“I just don’t know how to value these companies now,” said Christopher Terry, a portfolio manager at Hodges Capital in Dallas.
 “It’s harder to invest around a theme when you’re talking multi-decade impacts.”

 More extreme weather in the Midwest, for instance, will boost the cost of grains for feed, which will cut margins of egg producers like Cal-Maine Foods Inc, he noted.
 Barge companies such as Kirby Corp that move commodities down the Mississippi River may have more days that operations are out of service because of flooding, he added.